turnerlabs/airflow_stacks/docker/README.md

 --- Run Docker Compose up to start up the airflow stack(webserver, scheduler, worker, redis, mysql)

-`docker-compose --verbose -f docker-compose.yml up -d`
+`- Adddocker-compose --verbose -f docker-compose.yml up -d`

 --- To take everythjing down, use:

 `docker-compose --verbose -f docker-compose.yml down`

-## Here's a typical "I'm creating a hello world dag" work flow
+## Here's a typical "I'm creating a helloworld dag" work flow

 1. Start out by verifying that everything is running.
 Type `docker ps` and your screen should look similar to this:
 ![dockerps](../images/docker8.png?raw=true)